shopware/docs/guides/plugins/plugins/testing/end-to-end-testing.md

 `<your-url>` means the Storefront-URL of your Shopware environment.

 It opens up the Cypress test runner which allows you to run and debug your tests, similar to the `e2e:open` command.

-However, don't forget that you might need to adjust test cleanup and other environment-related things according to your plugin's setup.
+{% hint style="danger" %} Don't forget that you might need to adjust test cleanup and other environment-related things according to your plugin's setup.
+{% endhint %}

 ## Writing your first test